-The Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellows Program will accept applications for the YSEALI Spring 2022 cohort from Friday, October 1, through Thursday, November 18, 2021!
+The Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellows Program (AFP) will accept applications for the YSEALI Spring 2023 cohort from Tuesday, September 6, through Wednesday, November 9, 2022.

-The YSEALI Academic Fellows are expected to be full-time undergraduate students from college, university, or other institutions of higher learning; or have recently graduated in recent years, who demonstrate leadership through academic work, community involvement, extracurricular activities, or their profession.
+The YSEALI AFP Fellows are expected to be full-time undergraduate students from college, university, or other institutions of higher learning, or have graduated in the past four years, who demonstrate leadership through academic work, community involvement, extracurricular activities, or their profession.
 Their fields of study will be varied, and may include the sciences, social sciences, humanities, education, business, and other professional fields.
-Emphasis should be made on recruiting Fellows from non-elite backgrounds, from both rural and urban areas, and with little or no prior experience in the United States or elsewhere outside their home country.
-In addition, recruitment of Fellows should include the underserved including indigenous groups, ethnic minority communities, and candidates with disabilities.
-Please note ECA’s commitment to inclusion of people with disabilities in all ECA programming.
-Host universities will provide special accommodations for YSEALI Academic Fellows with disabilities as needed.
+Applicants must have very little or no prior experience in the United States or elsewhere outside their home country.
+We strongly encourage people with disabilities to apply, especially because host universities will be able to provide special accommodations for YSEALI Academic Fellows with disabilities as required.